mail2thota/ansible_provision/ansible/README.md

- ansible_ssh [pass]| admin| node password for ansible to use default[repo_site]|http://10.129.6.237/repos|Site path to hdp,ambari and the remaining packages for ambari/ansible to download during setup default[dns_enabled]|no| flag to updated the etc hosts if dns server is not available ambari[hosts][name]| master1-ambariserver.example.com| machine host name to setup the ambari server ambari[hosts][ip]|10.11.12.10| ip adress of the host machine mentioned in ambari[hosts][name] ambari[user]| admin| login user name of the ambari interface
+ ansible_ssh [pass]| admin| node password for ansible to use default[repo_site]|http://10.129.6.237/repos|Site path to hdp,ambari and the remaining packages for ambari/ansible to download during setup default[dns_enabled]|no| flag to updated the etc hosts if dns server is not available default[java_vendor]|oracle| to specify the java vendor through which java has to be installed,it can be either oracle or openjdk ,but if this variable not mentioned then it would take openjdk by default ambari[hosts][name]| master1-ambariserver.example.com| machine host name to setup the ambari server ambari[hosts][ip]|10.11.12.10| ip adress of the host machine mentioned in ambari[hosts][name] ambari[user]| admin| login user name of the ambari interface